zulvkr/zulvkr.github.io/src/posts/applying-for-a-tech-job.md

   - post
 ---

 There surely must be a way for me to stop learning React and start applying for an actual job where it matters.
-I don't like job in general, you know it.
 I love helping people but doing a job is...
-Often it went outside of your expectation.
+It often went outside of my expectation.
 I love coding and messing with things, but I possibly can't do that in actual job.

 But that's only a possibility.
 I may actually score an awesome job!
 So let's try my best doing this in a structured manner that actually works and don't render my heart too much due to rejection.

 ### My State of Portfolio

 My portfolio is made of some half finished static websites that I made with with some bad security idea in mind, thus it goes unpublished.
-But it's fine, and displaying my markup skill a bit.
+But it's fine, it displays my markup skill a bit.

 I don't have any working server right now.
 I think it's time to stop being stingy and start a good project with VPS.
-Next.js is worth it and very fine technology right now.
+Next.js is a good choice now.

 I haven't made the final PDF yet.
 I want to have a good one without hassle and portable enough, so I guess it will be Google Docs.
 I need it badly for applying so by the time anyone see this writing, it's already available.